 Educational Programs and Services

-This degree is 60 credit hours in length and is designed for the student who plans to complete a bachelor’s degree.
+The Associate in Arts degree is 60 credit hours and is designed for the student who plans to complete a bachelor’s degree.

-This degree varies from 60 credits to 77 credits depending on the program.
+The Associate in Science degree varies from 60 to 77 credits depending on the program.
 It is designed for students who wish to enter the workforce in a skilled field.
 Some limited transfer is available.

-Students needing academic assistance may take advantage of College Preparatory courses in the areas of English, mathematics and reading.
+Students needing academic assistance may take advantage of Developmental Education courses in the areas of English, mathematics and reading.

-Continuing Education provides a wide range of noncredit activities offered through the college.
-Educational and training activities that are coordinated through Continuing Education include offerings in insurance, real estate, career and personal development, computers, business, child care and health.
-In addition, a variety of workshops, seminars, conferences, and special programs such as Senior Institute are offered for professional development and continuing education.
-See page 94 for more information.
+The college provides a wide range of noncredit courses.
+Educational and training courses that are offered through instructional departments include offerings in career and personal development, computers, business, child care and health.

 Opportunities to integrate classroom study with practical experience are found in the Cooperative Education program.